The Lov\'asz Theta Function for Recovering Planted Clique Covers and Graph Colorings: Future directions

 In the left sub-plot of Figure \ref{fig:ILP} we compare the clique covering number with the Lov\'asz theta function on a planted clique cover instance with $8$ cliques, each of size $8$, and with varying choices of parameter $p$.
 Based on our results we notice that the deviation between these quantities is at most $\approx 2$, and is greatest at $p \approx 0.7$.

 In the right sub-plot of Figure \ref{fig:ILP} we compare the time taken for the ILP solver Gurobi \cite{gurobi} to compute \eqref{eq:cliquecover_ilp} with the SDP solver SDPT3 \cite{sdpt3:1,sdpt3:2} to compute \eqref{eq:lovasz_lambdamax}.
 The time taken for SDP solver is approximately equal across all problem instances, as one would expect.
 The time taken for the ILP solver is quite small for $p \leq 0.4$, but becomes substantially longer for $p=0.6$.
 In the same plot we also track the number of simplex solves required by the ILP solver Gurobi -- the trend of this curve is largely similar to the previous curve.
 These observations suggest that the most complex regime for computing the clique covering number for the Erd\H{o}s-R\'enyi noise model occurs around $p \approx 0.6$.
 There are a number of explanations: First, our theoretical findings suggest that it is generally easier for the Lov\'asz theta function to discover minimal clique covers for small values of $p$, and these curves do also suggest that small values of $p$ correspond to `easier' instances.
 On the other extreme, at $p = 1$, there is only one clique.
 For values of $p = 1-\epsilon$, it may be that large cliques are easy to find, and hence ILP solvers are able to certify optimality relatively quickly.
 It would be interesting to investigate the behavior of these curves for increasing problem sizes, though one obvious difficulty is that the ILP instances may become impractical to compute.
+As a note, the SDP experiments were performed using the SDPT3 solver \cite{sdpt3:1,sdpt3:2}, called from the CVX parser \cite{cvx,gb08} with default precision setting and running on MATLAB R2022a.
+The ILP experiments were conducted with Gurobi version 10.0.1 \cite{gurobi}.